top of page

 Double check chapter 201 of the Florida Statutes

-Florida Statute Chapter 201 has a number of exemptions or exceptions for very specific loan types, such as certain kinds of student loans, SBA loans, and disaster loans.
+Florida Statute Chapter 201 has a number of exemptions or exceptions for very specific loan types, such as credit cards, certain kinds of student loans, obligations to the State of Florida or its subdivisions, SBA loans, and disaster loans.
 Determine if any of those exceptions apply.

 Obtain an opinion from the Florida Department of Revenue